sudoshi/NursingDashboard/README.md

 # NursingDashboard

-A comprehensive data visualization framwork for ADT, ORM, ORV, and other key HL7 messages for a sophisticated nursing operations dashboard designed to optimize patient flow.
+A comprehensive data visualization framework for ADT, ORM, ORV, and other key HL7 messages for a sophisticated nursing operations dashboard designed to optimize patient flow.

 ---